boolean-uk/database-orm/README.md

 ## Learning Objectives
 - Use an ORM to implement a database design.
 - Use an ORM to create data in a database.
-- Follow an iterative development workflow style.
+- Follow an iterative development workflow style using documentation as a guide.

 ## Introduction